 Gerald Kintobor sipped on the dark amber liquid from the tumbler he held in his hand as he settled his weary frame into the plush chair in his office on the Kintobor Building’s 70th Floor.
 Rolling up to the opulent desk adorned with screens, he picked up and opened the first of many folders brought to him by his aide, Monica.
 As he attempted to peruse through its contents, grey eyes behind the mirrored pince-nez kept flicking between the sheets of paper in his hand and the phone on his desk.

-Realizing that he was distracted, he sighed deeply and tore his eyes away from the phone towards the documents from the Science Department.
-It appeared to be a status report on a specimen that was acquired three weeks ago, followed by a request for experimentation form.
+Aware that he was distracted, he sighed deeply and tore his eyes away from the phone towards the documents from the Science Department.
+It appeared to be a status report on a specimen that was acquired three weeks ago, followed by a ‘Request For Experimentation’ form.
 The president sniffed.
 “Nagus and his playthings…” he muttered as he signed the approval papers without going over the full details and closed the folder.

 As he reached for the next file, his phone started ringing.
 His moustache twitching in anticipation, he quickly pressed the speakerphone icon on the receiver.
 “Speak,” he said out loud as he grasped a thick, leather-bound portfolio.
 It read ‘Earnings Forecast for Q2 – Post-Bombing’.

 “Mr. President, we’ve just received notice of a security incident on the train leaving the Sector 7 station in the Slums, heading towards Sector 4,” a deep and measured voice responded on the other line.
 “The train, in fact, has not reached the checkpoint, but it appears that an unauthorized individual triggered its internal alarm systems.”

 ‘Sector 4 huh?’
 “Well, has the culprit been identified?” he asked in a matter-of-fact tone.
 “Has the train been put on lockdown, at least?”